joemphilips/docker-lnd-handson/2-BOLTZ.md

 ## Why Submarine Swap?

-Submarine swap is just an atomic exchange of LN funds and on-chain funds, it can be used for preventing channel from closing by maintaining the channel funds in a balanced state.
+Submarine swap is just an atomic exchange of LN funds and on-chain funds, it can be used for preventing a channel from being closed by maintaining the channel funds in a balanced state.
 The main reason to do this is to maintain in/outbound liquidity (i.e. ability to both receive/send funds through hop.)

 Another way to achieve this goal is to ask other node to open channel to your own node when your inbound liquidity run out.